UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 # Getting started with Programming ROI

 This document is a guide to getting started with programming the Roobot Over IP system.
-It is assumed that you have a basic understanding of the system, and have the necessary hardware and software to begin.
+It is assumed that you have a basic understanding of ROI structure and ROS(humble) interfaces, and have the necessary hardware and software to begin.

 See here for getting started with an overview of the system or tools for programming: